hypothesis testing using spss#

 Question

 Have a look at the plots for the other time periods - what do you notice?
-Are there any time periods that appear to have random differences?
+Are there any time periods that do appear to have random differences?

 Question